-If you’re interested in how your website and digital marketing efforts are performing, you likely check Google Analytics and pull some sort of monthly marketing report.
-(If not, install Google Analytics now and start tracking that marketing data!)
-You might also track campaign performance from Google Ads, Facebook, LinkedIn, MailChimp—any number of platforms where you’re running campaigns.
+As a marketer, you most likely are interested in how your website and digital marketing efforts are performing and using a tool like Google Analytics to pull some sort of monthly analytics reports.
+(If not, install Google Analytics now and start tracking that marketing data!).

-Know your goals.
-Are you using the digital marketing report to show progress, inform a decision, or justify an action?
+Are you using a digital marketing report to show various marketing activities, inform a decision, or justify an action?
 Or some other business goal?
 Be sure that your report includes all the data necessary for your goal.

-For example, if your goal is to increase engagement on Facebook, you would probably want widgets that show:
+For example, if your goal is to increase conversions and calculate your return on investment on a landing page, you would probably want widgets that show:

 Once you have this data, you’ll be able to make informed decisions about what is working with your campaigns, what isn’t working, and where to focus future efforts.